 Managing employee communication and investment education.
 We believe that coordinating enrollment meetings and providing ongoing investment education for participants regarding plan options is a valuable part of our service.
 That’s why First Landing Financial 401(k) advisors will be available to your employees by phone and, periodically, in person for individual consultation.
 If enrollment and/or education teams from the provider are necessary due to multiple company locations, we will coordinate those efforts.
 We also provide supplemental educational materials if desired.

-In addition, we can integrate qualified plan goals into a personal customized financial and estate plan as necessary.
 Finally, we will educate plan participants about plan distribution alternatives, provide retirement cash flow analysis, and, whenever necessary, consult with retirees regarding investment asset allocation.